novaeco-tech/novaeco/website/docs/usecases/level-1-onboarding.md

 ## [O1] The Citizen Passport

 **Description**
-A resident registers via the central `auth` service to access city recycling services and green infrastructure.
-Their Trust Profile is verified via email or local government API integration.
+A resident registers via the central **Identity Provider (Keycloak)** to access city recycling services and green infrastructure.
+Their Trust Profile is established and synched to the ecosystem.

 **Challenges**
 - Balancing ease of access with security (preventing bot accounts).